thedreamersclub/website-source/README.md

 The Sam theme is licensed under Creative Commons Attribution 3.0 Unported license and is the work of Vicky Lai who __in no way endorses__ this repository.

-The `sebastianlau` folder is available for viewing but all post content and all media files, including but not limited to documents, images, sound files and video files, are © 2018 Sebastian Lau.
+The `thedreamersclub` folder is available for viewing but all post content and all media files, including but not limited to documents, images, sound files and video files, are © 2018 Sebastian Lau.